From Legacy To Advanced

 Now let's finally look into the important part which is the actual gathering of light frames.

-Each row of the simple sequencer will be directly translated to an instruction that is called Smart Exposure.
-This instruction should look quite familiar to you, as it contains all the same information as the rows of the simple sequencer.
+Each row of the legacy sequencer will be directly translated to an instruction that is called Smart Exposure.
+This instruction should look quite familiar to you, as it contains all the same information as the rows of the legacy sequencer.

 So why bother with the advanced sequencer?
 Well, now that we understand the basics, we can tackle the problems that were mentioned earlier.